Before making an application

 How long will it take until I get a decision on my application?

 It can take up to 12 weeks to get a decision on an application, however this depends on when in the cycle your application is submitted, the process generally takes between 6 and 12 weeks.
+Please note that we can not process your application until we have all your supporting documentation.

 How do I know which fund to apply to?